The Parenting Plan

 A “Livable” Parenting Plan

 It is important to make sure any Parenting Plan agreed to is “livable” for the parents and children.
 While the child’s best interests should always be the driving factor in making decisions about visitation and custody, it is important to make sure you are able to comply with the requirements and responsibilities set forth in the Parenting Plan.
-While it may be possible to Modify the Parenting Plan down the road, you will need to prove certain elements for the Judge to even consider a change.
+While it may be possible to modify the Parenting Plan down the road, you will need to prove certain elements for the Judge to even consider a change.

 Call (954)703-2110 or Click here to speak with an Experienced Divorce Attorney.